Battle of Lützen (1632)

-The Battle of Lützen, fought on 16 November 1632, is considered one of the most important battles of the Thirty Years' War.
-A combined Swedish-German army led by Gustavus Adolphus narrowly defeated an Imperial force under Albrecht von Wallenstein.
-Both sides suffered heavy casualties, with Gustavus among the dead.
+The Battle of Lützen, fought on 16 November 1632, was one of the most important of the Thirty Years' War.
+Led by the Swedish king Gustavus Adolphus, an Allied army primarily composed of troops from Sweden, Saxony, and Hesse-Kassel, narrowly defeated an Imperial force under Albrecht von Wallenstein.
+Both sides suffered heavy casualties, with Gustavus himself among the dead.

-The first part of the battle featured a series of frontal attacks by the Swedes, which nearly succeeded before being repulsed by Imperial cavalry under Pappenheim.
-Gustavus was killed trying to reform his shattered infantry, but his subordinates rallied their men and supported by close range artillery fire overran the Imperial centre just before nightfall.
-Wallenstein withdrew in good order although he abandoned his wounded, many of his guns and most of his supply train.
+Wallenstein deployed his men in defensive positions, and the battle began with a series of frontal attacks by the Allied infantry.
+These nearly succeeded in breaking through before being repulsed with severe losses by Imperial cavalry under Pappenheim.
+Gustavus was killed as they fell back, but re-formed by his subordinates, his infantry overran the Imperial centre just before nightfall, supported by close range artillery fire.
+Wallenstein withdrew his remaining troops in good order, but was forced to abandon his wounded, many of his guns, and most of his supply train.

-Despite the loss of their king, the Swedes continued the war under the direction of Axel Oxenstierna and formed the Heilbronn League with their German allies in April 1633.
-Backed by French subsidies, the coalition defeated an Imperial army under von Gronsfeld at Oldendorf in July.
-Wallenstein's alleged failure to support his colleague and rumours he was contemplating switching sides led to his removal and assassination by Imperial agents in February 1634.
+Despite the loss of their king, the Swedes continued the war under the direction of Axel Oxenstierna.
+Backed by French subsidies, in April 1633 Sweden formed the Heilbronn League with their German allies, and shortly afterwards defeated an Imperial army at Oldendorf.
+In February 1634, rumours that Wallenstein was about to change sides resulted in his assassination by Imperial agents.

 Background

 Swedish intervention in the Thirty Years' War began in June 1630 when nearly 18,000 troops under Gustavus Adolphus landed in the Duchy of Pomerania.
 Backed by French subsidies and supported by Saxony and Brandenburg-Prussia, he defeated Imperial armies at Breitenfeld in September 1631, then Rain in April 1632.
 However, this drew him deep into Southern Germany and Imperial general Albrecht von Wallenstein established himself at Fürth, threatening to cut his lines of communication to the north.
-The largest battle of the war took place on 3 September, when an assault on the Imperial camp outside the town was bloodily repulsed, arguably the greatest blunder committed by Gustavus during his German campaign.
+On 3 September, an assault on the Imperial camp outside the town was bloodily repulsed, arguably the greatest blunder committed by Gustavus during his German campaign.